RuggeroVisintin/SparkEngineWeb/README.md

 ![Alt text](./assets/a_gear_icon_with_electric_spar%20(2).jpeg)

-Spark Engine Web is a lightweight browser-based web game engine we build for fun.
+Spark Engine Web is a lightweight, browser-based web game engine project for fun.

-We are building the engine to be simple and fairly performant, and we want to provide the best possible experience to our engine's users and contributors.
+The engine is being built to be simple and fairly performant, aiming to provide the best possible experience to game developers and contributors.

-That being said, it will be an iterative journey and we won't bump the major version until we feel confident we have reached our goal.
+The MVP is currently being iterated through until the target is reached, so expect no major version and few breaking changes until then.

 ## Getting Started